AaltoSciComp/scicomp-docs/training/linux-shell-tutorial.rst

 =============
 Linux Shell tutorial by Science IT at Aalto University.

-Abstract: BASH practicalities, shell scripting.
+Abstract: consists of two parts: Linux Shell Basics and Linux Shell Scripting.
+The first covers introductory level.
+The second covers actual BASH scripting.
 Learning by doing.

+Linux Shell Basics: 2 sessions x 3h

-Corresponds to 4 sessions 3h each, session rough schedule 2x1h25m with 10m break in between.
+Linux Shell Scripting: 4 sessions x 3h, session rough schedule 2x1h25m with 10m break in between.

 Setting up instructions for the lecturer: Main terminal white&black with the enlarged font size.
 One small terminal at the top that shows